Header Ads Widget

 Modern Significance and Legacy

-Today, the Statue of Liberty is a protected national monument managed by the National Park Service.
-Visitors can take a ferry to Liberty Island, explore the grounds, and visit the museum inside the pedestal, which chronicles the statue’s history and significance.
-For those who can endure the climb, a spiral staircase leads to a viewing platform inside the crown, offering a panoramic view of New York City.
+Now, the Statue of Liberty is a national monument administered by the National Park Service.
+Tourists can take a ferry to the island, tour the grounds, and tour the museum in the pedestal, detailing the statue's story and impact.
+There's also a winding staircase for the brave souls willing to undertake the ascent up into the crown for a bird's-eye view of New York.

 0 Comments